Established: 1940 .

 If you check for remittance countries like Romania, the World Bank claims Moneygram is as much as x6 time more expensive than Transferwise and x4 times more expensive than Azimo (Which provide the same bank to cash and cash to cash services, respectively).

 Users may send up to $2,500 daily, using Moneygram’s online service. $9,999 is the limit for agent office transfers. $899 is the daily limit for Moneygram mobile app transfers.

 These are the limitations for private clients, but we presume there are no limitations for its corporate clients.

 If your aim is to save money, you should shop around and check alternatives, if they are available in your area.
-Moneygram has a lot more global reach than some of these relatively smaller competitors, so there might not be any cheaper alternatives; but based on the sampling we have conducted, there would cheaper alternatives when moving money from the UK, USA, the EU and Australia for most destinations.
+Moneygram has a lot more global reach than some of the relatively smaller competitors, so there might not be any cheaper alternatives; but based on the sampling we have conducted, there would cheaper alternatives when moving money from the UK, USA, the EU Australia and New Zealand for most destinations.